113ll3/Ibmclouddocscli/reference/ibmcloud/download_cli.md

    Linux X86 64 bit: [installer](https://clis.ng.bluemix.net/download/bluemix-cli/latest/linux64){: new_window} / [sha1sums](https://clis.ng.bluemix.net/download/bluemix-cli/latest/linux64/checksum){: new_window} <br>
    Linux LE 64-bit (ppc64le): [installer](https://clis.ng.bluemix.net/download/bluemix-cli/latest/ppc64le){: new_window} / [sha1sums](https://clis.ng.bluemix.net/download/bluemix-cli/latest/ppc64le/checksum){: new_window} <br>

-   For 32 bit and earlier versions, go to the [{{site.data.keyword.Bluemix_notm}} CLI releases](/docs/cli/reference/ibmcloud/all_versions.html) page to download.
+   For 32 bit and earlier versions, go to the [{{site.data.keyword.cloud_notm}} CLI releases](/docs/cli/reference/ibmcloud/all_versions.html#cli-releases) page to download.

-1. Run the installer
+2. Run the installer
-   * For macOS and windows, just run the installer.
+   * For macOS and windows, run the installer.
    * For Linux, extract the package and run `install` script

-1. Target an API endpoint and login to {{site.data.keyword.Bluemix_notm}}
+3. Target an API endpoint and login to {{site.data.keyword.cloud_notm}}:
    ```
    ibmcloud login
    ```
    {: codeblock}

-Now you are ready to manage {{site.data.keyword.Bluemix_notm}} resouces.
+Now, you're ready to manage {{site.data.keyword.cloud_notm}} resources.
 Type `ibmcloud help` to see the command descriptions.

-If you are using a federated ID, follow the instructions [here](/docs/iam/login_fedid.html#federated_id) to log in with a one-time passcode or an API key.
+If you're using a federated ID, follow the instructions [here](/docs/iam/login_fedid.html#federated_id) to log in with a one-time passcode or an API key.
 {: tip}

-Besides installers, you can have other options to install the {{site.data.keyword.Bluemix_notm}} CLI:
+Besides installers, you can have other options to install the {{site.data.keyword.cloud_notm}} CLI:

 * Install from shell
 * Download binary package and install to a custom directory